-5.4 Derived Output Channels
+5.3 Derived Output Channels

-There are four derived data channels available for the G-Link-200-OEM.
-Using these data channels for vibration analysis allows the ability to extend battery life while reducing data.
-Each operation is performed on a window of data from the specified accelerometer axis.
+There are three derived data channels available for the SG-Link-200-OEM.
+Using these data channels for trend monitoring allows the ability to extend battery life while reducing data.
+Each operation is performed on a window of data from the specified sensor channel, where the window size is equal to the output period of derived channel.
 The timestamp associated with each sweep is that of the last data point collected within that window.
 The derived data output rate must be at least 32 times slower than the sample rate.
-(See Derived Channel Variables on page 23)
+(See Derived Output Channels on page 25)

-- RMS is calculated by accumulating the mean squared of each chunk, dividing by the number of chunks in the window, and taking the square root. - Crest Factor is calculated by taking the absolute maximum value from the window and dividing by the RMS of the window. - Peak to Peak is calculated by subtracting the smallest value from the window from the largest value. - IPS G-Link-200-OEM Only
+- Mean is calculated by averaging all of the the measurements taken within the window. - RMS is calculated by squaring the mean of all measurements taken within the window, and taking the square root. - Peak to Peak is calculated by subtracting the smallest value from the window from the largest value.